RARO ‘down’, TONGA ‘south’

 Cook Islands have their own currency although the New Zealand dollar is mainly used.

 EFTPOS and credit card facilities are available at most businesses, restaurants and retail outlets.

 Banks and money exchanges are in Avarua and open between 9am-3pm Monday - Friday.

-The 2 ATM's you will find in Rarotonga are owned by BCI (Bank of Cook Islands) and ANZ (Australia & New Zealand) Both charge international withdrawal fees to visitors, however we found the BCI ATM to be cheaper on fees than ANZ.
 We recommend withdrawing $500 at a time so you have enough to last a few days and not be charged a withdrawal fee every day but not too much to carry around.
 If using a credit card for purchases, each transaction will incur an international fee so check your fees before you go so you're aware of charges each time you use it and can plan accordingly.

 Cook Islands are one of the last countries in the world to see the day out being very close to the International Date Line.
 The time difference to Australia is -20 hours AEST and -22 hours from New Zealand.
 Almost a day behind so be sure to book your accommodation accordingly.

 These are free, granted on arrival and valid for 31 days.

 If you’re a New Zealand citizen, your Visa is valid for 90 days.